Green Mountain Parkway: History

 Some residents opposed the project, including Speaker of the Vermont House of Representatives Ernest E. Moore, the Rutland Herald, and author Sinclair Lewis, along with members of the Green Mountain Club, maintainers of the Long Trail.
 Reasons included that the state had recently provided flood relief bonds following the Great Vermont Flood of 1927, and the project would add to the state debt.
 Southern Vermonters who operated tourism and recreational facilities were opposed to the highway, fearing that it would drain some visitor business to sites northward.
 As well, Vermonters disliked that the national park and parkway would divide the state in two parts.
 Dog whistles were used to voice opposition to Jews and other foreigners visiting Vermont.
 Lieutenant Governor and later Governor George Aiken, as well as poet Arthur Wallace Peach prominently stated that the parkway could make Vermont like the Catskills, what they called the Jewish Alps.

 Act 17 of the Vermont State Legislature's 1935 Special Session was passed on December 14, 1935, approving a national park, establishing jurisdiction over it, and allocating funds to begin the project.
-A state-wide referendum was then held, asking voters to set a April 1, 1936, effective date (a yes vote) or April 1, 1941 (a no vote).
+A state-wide referendum was then held, asking voters to set an April 1, 1936, effective date (a yes vote) or April 1, 1941 (a no vote).
 On town meeting day (March 3) in 1936, the public voted "no", 42,318 to 30,897.
 Chittenden, Franklin, Grand Isle, Lamoille, and Washington counties had predominantly voted "yes".
 The 1937 legislature was then able to repeal the Green Mountain Parkway Act, through Act 243 passed February 5, 1937.
 Interstate highways began construction elsewhere in Vermont in the 1950s with federal passage of the Federal Aid Highway Act of 1956.